 The programme consists of 35 weeks of school centred training from the beginning of September to the end of June.
 Initially, you will spend time undertaking focused observation in classes of your own subject and within other faculties to help you begin to acquire the knowledge, understanding and skills required to plan for pupils’ learning.
 After this observation period, four days per week will be spent training in classrooms under the guidance of your mentors.
-Throughout the year, Fridays will be spent with the rest of your cohort in our Professional Development Centre focusing on your growing professional, personal and academic knowledge, understanding and skills.
-During these Conference sessions, you will learn the pedagogy of teaching from our experienced current practitioners.
-These sessions will enable you to become effective teachers and ensure you are provided with a programme that enables you to meet the Teachers’ Standards at a good or outstanding level.
+Throughout the year, Fridays will be spent with the rest of your cohort in our Professional Development Centre at Bridgewater focusing on your growing professional, personal and academic knowledge, understanding and skills.
+During these Conference sessions, you will learn the pedagogy of teaching from our experienced current practitioners and this will help to ensure you have all the skills to become an effective teacher.

 The training programme consists of two extended school placements in two contrasting schools from September through to February and then February through to June within our Partnership schools: Bridgewater High School, Beamont Collegiate Academy, Sir Thomas Boteler Church of England High School, Penketh High School or Padgate Academy.